tamagusko/tamagusko.github.io/README.md

 **Tamagusko, T.** and Ferreira, A. (2021). **Mobility Patterns of the Portuguese Population During the First Year of the COVID-19 Pandemic: A Longitudinal Study**.
 Sustainability.

 `2021`
-Marc Hasselwander, **Tiago Tamagusko**, João Bigotte, Adelino Ferreira, Alvin Mejia, and Emma J. S. Ferranti (2021). **MBuilding back better: The COVID-19 pandemic and transport policy implications for a developing megacity**.
+Marc Hasselwander, **Tiago Tamagusko**, João Bigotte, Adelino Ferreira, Alvin Mejia, and Emma J. S. Ferranti (2021). **Building back better: The COVID-19 pandemic and transport policy implications for a developing megacity**.
 Sustainable Cities and Society.

 `2020`
 **Tamagusko, T.** and Ferreira, A. (2020). **Métodos de Dimensionamento de Pavimentos Aeroportuários**, Proceedings of the 9th Congresso Luso Moçambicano de Engenharia, Maputo, Moçambique.
 (In Portuguese)